rwblokzijl/Msc-thesis-EuroToken/thesis.md

 proposal and agrees to the terms in the statement, they create an acceptance block.
 This acceptance block functions includes the public key of the counterparty, as well as the hash of their previous block, thus placing it in their blockchain.
-In addition the acceptance includes a reference to the proposal, thus linking them together.
+In addition, the acceptance includes a reference to the proposal, thus linking them together.
 Both the proposal and acceptance blocks are then stored by both users, so they can both prove the transaction fully happened.